Comhairle nan Eilean Siar

 What are we creating?

 A new museum and archive will create a major visitor destination and a gateway to the Gaelic-rich cultural heritage of the Islands.
-Located in a modern purpose built extension to the restored Lews Castle it will open early June 2016
+Located in a modern purpose built extension to the restored Lews Castle it will open mid-July 2016

 Exciting new galleries will look at the stories of the Islands and Islanders.
 Visitors will be able to